charmplusplus/charm4py/docs/install.rst

     $ pip install charm4py

 .. note::

+    This option selects Charm++'s TCP layer as the communication layer.
+    If you want a faster communication layer (e.g. MPI), see "Install from Source" below.

     pip >= 8.0 is recommended to simplify the install and avoid building charm4py or any dependencies from sources.